-We are incredibly proud of our A Level and GCSE results, which demonstrate our excellent teaching, enthusiastic pupils and first class facilities.
-Please see our results below :
+We are the top performing school in Cheshire, and once again we are incredibly proud of our pupils and their academic achievements.
+Our A level and GCSE results are amongst the best in the country and demonstrate our excellent teaching, enthusiastic pupils and first class facilities.
+Please see our 2017 results below :

 Year % A* % A* - A % A* - B %A* - C

 Our A level results are as strong as ever.
 We are proud to be the top-performing co-ed school in Cheshire at A level.

 A fantastic 57% of grades were top level A*/A with 87% of grades at A*/B (with girls achieving 90% A*/B grades)

 *In 2017 and 2016 we have shown results with and without Extended Project Qualifications (EPQs).
 An EPQ is a qualification taken by some students, equivalent to half an A level.
 It is part of level three of the National Qualifications Framework.

 For transparency, we feel it is important to view the results with and without these figures.
 EPQ results are included with a weighting of half an A level.